-Claire French (she/her) is a documentary theatre and performance-maker whose work mobilises communities to explore the art of new perspective through storytelling.
+Claire French (she/her) is a performance-maker exploring multilingual documentary theatre and performance.
+Her work mobilises communities to explore the art of new perspective through storytelling.

 She carves out processes of making performance that privilege the storyteller in their unique social, epistemological and interactional context – to unearth new truths, new connections and new cultural literacies.